 I believe in the universe and things happening for a reason — I believe cancer was sent to me.
 I was stoic but just surviving before — I’d show up for work, I looked the part, but mentally I was unwell.
 When I was told I had cancer, I was faced with the realisation that I didn't want to die.
 It was like a wake-up call.
 I knew for years that I needed to change the way I lived, but this forced me to do so.

-When you have an illness like cancer, there’s a network of medical support for you and a detailed and tailored treatment plan as well as awareness, so the people around you can help.
-It’s not the same dealing with depression.
+When you have an illness like cancer, there’s a network of medical support for you and a detailed, tailored treatment plan as well as awareness, so the people around you can help.
+For me, it wasn't the same as dealing with depression, although in fact there would have been the right support out there if I'd asked.

-I’m now four years' clear and go for annual routine mammograms.
-I'm determined not to let my mental health get in the way of life any more.
-I have a good work/life balance and have my coping tools to nourish and ground me — like eating well, walking in the park and talking to the squirrels!
+I have a good work/life balance now.
+I have my coping tools to nourish and ground me — like eating well, walking in the park and having guilt-free 'me-time' days when I feel like I need one.

-If you’re looking for support through cancer or want to find out how to support others, go to MacMillan Cancer Support.
+If you’re looking for support through cancer or want to find out how to help others, go to MacMillan Cancer Support.